heavenly-roads/HR-Core-Creator/README.md

-This is a development repository - <a href="https://www.curseforge.com/hytale/mods/hr-core-creator/files/all">final releases are available at CurseForge</a>.
+This is a development repository - <a target="_blank" href="https://www.curseforge.com/hytale/mods/hr-core-creator/files/all">final releases are available at CurseForge</a>.

 This mod includes original blocks, lighting, decoration, interactive elements, effects and extras for worlds, minigames and servers.
 This mod grows as the game evolves to become a huge bundle of elements to boost creativity.